guraltsev/pkg/docs/issues/03-config-representation-simplification-blueprint.md

 Code: `pkg.py:2526-2605`

-A small boundary can still be useful for tests and for keeping the Windows section conceptually isolated, but the current shape is more general than the project needs.
+A small boundary is still useful for tests.
+The Windows section must be conceptually isolated, but the current shape is more general than the project needs.

 ## Simplification principles